rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 * The timeout occurs when navigating to the page.
 You can adjust the value of the timeout using the NavTimeout setting.
 * The user presses the stop button.

 The browser will automatically append the querystring value "badlink" containing the url of the page which could not be reached and "stop=true" if the page was loaded because the user pressed the stop button.
 The page specified in the badlink setting should be an offline file using the `file://` protocol, this way the browser can always access the file.

+There are some platform and engine exclusive issues you may encounter that are known issues.
+These include:

-> Note: On Windows mobile devices when using IE engine, if device has no network connection, navigation may timeout.
+* On Windows mobile devices when using IE engine, if device has no network connection, navigation may timeout.
+* IE engine in CE5 & CE6 you'll need to truncate the request variables when a navigation to badlink occurs, so badlink page will be navigated to, but the reason for the failure may not be displayed.

 **Possible Values**